-You can expect to pay around £250-£400 for a decent advanced compact.
-That’s quite a bit more than regular compacts, although you are getting a lot more for your money.
+You can expect to pay over £500 for a decent advanced compact.
+That’s quite a bit more than for a regular compact, although you are getting a lot more for your money.

 Advanced compacts are ideal as a second camera for DSLR owners looking for something that’s easier to carry around, or as a main camera for those wanting a camera that offers greater potential for learning than a regular compact does.

 As implied by the name superzoom cameras come fitted with powerful zoom lenses that allow you to take photographs of objects far away.
 In addition, many superzooms also come with advanced feature sets including full manual control.
 For this reason they have remained a popular option for those looking for a flexible camera able to cover all angles in a single package.